sisl/Contrail/docs/source/tutorial.rst

 Click *Exit Create Mode* to leave create mode.
 You can visualize your nominal encounter in the same way described in the `Visualization`_ section above.

-You CANNOT edit the data table directly when in create mode, but can please do so after exiting create mode.
+You CANNOT edit the data table directly when in create mode, but can do so after exiting create mode.

 .. _tutorial_generation: